 What type of anesthesia will be used?

 We will use the anesthesia which will make you the most comfortable and is safest for you.
 Surgery in our surgery center is usually performed under a total intravenous sedation (TIVA technique).
 This is a very heavy sedation in which you will be asleep but remain breathing on your own.
 There is no breathing tube which needs to be inserted in your throat.
 You will wake up quickly and there is the least chance of nausea and vomiting with this technique.
 There are some larger operations performed at the hospital in which a full general anesthesia is needed.
-In either case, fully certified MD anesthesiologists from the staff at Newton Wellesley Hospital are the ones who will be giving you anesthesia.
-Much smaller cases (such as upper eyelid surgery) can be performed under local anesthesia with small pills for sedation without the need for an anesthesiologist.
+Much smaller cases (such as upper eyelid surgery) can be performed under local anesthesia with oral medications for sedation without the need for an anesthesiologist.